MicrosoftDocs/dynamics365smb-docs/business-central/ui-batch-posting.md

 8. In the **Starting Time** field, enter 4 PM.
 9. Choose the **Set Status to Ready** action.

-Sales orders that are within defined filters will now be posted every week day at 4 PM.
+Sales orders that are within defined filters will now be posted every weekday at 4 PM.

 ## Monitor the job queue